Lycan-Xx/workspace/README.md

 To get started with eVault:

 1. Visit our website at [https://www.evault.com.ng](https://www.evault.com.ng)
-2. Create an account through [https://app.evault.com.ng/mobile/register/](Sign up)
+2. Create an account through [Sign up](https://app.evault.com.ng/mobile/register/)
-3. Sign in to your existing account at [https://app.evault.com.ng/mobile/login/](Sign in)
+3. Sign in to your existing account at [Sign in](https://app.evault.com.ng/mobile/login/)
 4. Click on the "Get Started" button to start
 5. Follow the registration process to create your account
 6. Verify your email address